cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 Want to jump into the command flow and get your hands on the subject directly?
 No problem, add a {% url '`.then()`' type %} to your command chain.
 When the previous command resolves, it will call your callback function with the yielded subject as the first argument.

-If you wish to continue chaining commands after your {% url `.then()` then %}, you'll need to specify the subject you want to yield to those commands, which you can achieve with a simple return value other than `null` or `undefined`.
+If you wish to continue chaining commands after your {% url `.then()` then %}, you'll need to specify the subject you want to yield to those commands, which you can achieve with a return value other than `null` or `undefined`.
 Cypress will yield that to the next command for you.

 ### Let's look at an example: